rwtodd/Go.Tar2Zip/README.md

 are integrated into the Explorer by default, without needing to install any programs like 7-zip.

-Since golang comes with packages for tar and zip, it was very easy to throw together this converter.
+Since Go comes with packages for tar and zip, it was very easy to throw together this converter.
 Now, when I get a typical tar archive, I can just convert it and go about my business.